wormhole-foundation/wormhole-docs/tutorials/multichain-assets/multichain-token.md

 <img src="/docs/images/tutorials/multichain-tokens/multichain-token-1.webp" alt="Source Chain Registration Screen" style="width: 80%;">

-## Step 2: Register the Token on the Target Chain
+## Register the Token on the Target Chain

 After registering your token on the source chain, the next step is to select the target chain—the blockchain where you want the wrapped version of your token to exist.
 This step connects your token to its destination network.